 I pulled the car onto the shoulder and eased to a stop.
-Just like when picking him up, I turned off the lights, radio and engaged the parking brake, leaving the car in drive.
+As I did when I picked him up, I turned off the lights, radio and engaged the parking brake, leaving the car in drive.
 You don’t have to bother with the locking and unlocking three times or the business with the brake pedal.
 Just unlock.

 Also, and this was very important, don’t watch him get out, don’t look at him in the rearview mirror, don’t do anything but look down at your hands on the steering wheel.
 Keep them on the wheel, ten and two.
 And wait.

-This time I heard the car door open and slam shut.
-I could also hear the sound of his shoes against the gravel as he walked around the front of the car to the driver’s side.
+This time I heard the car door open and slam shut, followed by the sound of his shoes against the gravel as he walked around the front of the car to the driver’s side.
 I wanted to look up, but I managed to fight the urge by counting the seams on the steering wheel.

 “Thanks for the ride.
 Do you have a question for me?” he asked.
 Scripted.
 It was still his voice, but unlike our previous conversation it was completely devoid of personality or emotion.

 Once you completed the ride, you were allowed to ask him a question.
 It has to be something personal but unknowable.
 You can’t ask for lottery numbers or things like that.
 People have supposedly asked about locations of lost heirlooms, the exact date and time of their death, the fate of long lost relatives, all sorts of personal questions they’d have no other way of knowing.